wfcommons/WfCommons/docs/source/generating_workflows.rst

 synthetic workflow traces with a variety of characteristics.
-The :class:`~workflowhub.generator.generator.WorkflowGenerator` class uses recipes of workflows (as described in :ref:`traces-label`) for creating many different synthetic workflows based on distributions of workflow job runtime, and input and output file sizes.
+The :class:`~workflowhub.generator.generator.WorkflowGenerator` class uses recipes of workflows (as described in :ref:`traces-label`) for creating many different synthetic workflows based on distributions of workflow task runtime, and input and output file sizes.
 The resulting workflows are represented in the WorkflowHub JSON format, which is already supported by simulation frameworks such as